How to Guides

 How to clean a carpet

-Whether your machine's name is Henry, Dyson or Hoover, it is essential to give it a regular run out.
-And if your old vacuum isn't up to the job, you can hire a state of the art modern vacuum cleaner from HSS for surprisingly little.
+No matter what vacuum you have, it is essential to give it a regular run around your carpeted areas.
+If your current vacuum isn't up to the job, you can hire or buy a trusty vacuum cleaner from HSS.

 How often should you hoover?

-Once a week is fine unless you live in an exceptionally messy household.
-But if you vac less frequently, you're allowing dirt to build up.
-This will potentially damage the fibres, dull the colours and give smells time to develop.
-Plus, you'll find that vacuuming is more challenging work when you eventually get around to it.
+Once a week is fine but if you live in an exceptionally messy household it's best to do it more.
+Allowing dirt to build up potentially damage the carpet fibres, dull the colours and give smells time to develop.
+You'll also find that leaving dirt build up will become more challenging when you eventually get around to vacuuming.

-Remember, even rooms you rarely use contain dust.
-That will end up settling into the carpet over time, so even the spare bedroom needs a weekly going over.
+Don't forget, even rooms you rarely use contain dust that will end up settling into the carpet over time so even the spare bedroom will need a weekly going over.

 Deep clean twice a year

-However carefully and regularly you vacuum, dirt will accumulate below the surface of your carpet.
-Only occasional deep cleaning can remove this, and most experts recommend doing it twice a year.
-This intense process is also essential to bring a carpet back to its best after months of being walked over, sat upon and generally abused.
-It will put the bounce back into the pile and the brightness back into the colours, giving the entire home a lift.
+No matter how carefully and regularly you vacuum, dirt will always accumulate below the surface of your carpet.
+Only occasional deep cleaning can remove this and most experts recommend doing it twice a year.
+This intense cleaning process is essential to bring a carpet back to its best after months of being walked over, sat upon and enduring the occasional spillage.
+It will put the bounce back into the pile and the brightness back into the colours, giving your entire home a lift.

 Tackle spillages before they become stains